Lottie Joplin

 scott’s widow reminisces on the ragtime king

-I first met Lottie Joplin — widow of the King of Ragtime Writers — through a mutual acquaintance, Hot Lips Page.
+by Kay C. Thompson I first met Lottie Joplin — widow of the King of Ragtime Writers — through a mutual acquaintance, Hot Lips Page.
 That he could share my enthusiasm for the music of Scott Joplin is an altogether understandable circumstance, for Joplin has long been the admiration of trumpet-playing folk, from the days of Keppard, Perez, Johnson, Oliver and Armstrong.
 The explanation is quite simple.
 In the early 1890’s, some years before he turned to piano, Joplin himself played B flat cornet.
 Later, when he took up ragtime composition, he frequently incorporated trumpet-style passages.
 As a result, old-timers who played the lead regarded his compositions as embodying the real rudiments of jazz style, and thus they required younger men to master his works in order to win acceptance.
 This statement of the case may contradict the accounts of other writers.
 However, it is a fact that King Oliver collected just about every Joplin rag ever written, at one time having the entire lot bound in red leather.

 Lottie and I have become good friends.
 Whenever I am weary of the picayune cats who infest the world of jazz, I find it a richly rewarding experience to call upon her.
 Since her husband’s death in 1917, she has remained loyal to his memory with a devotion that is both singular and touching.
 For years — long years before any of the rest of us — she went forth almost daily, doing whatever a lone and courageous woman could to promote wider recognition for Scott’s achievements in the field of American popular music.
-As she herself has expressed it to me many times: “Scott did it all, and he did it first!
+As she herself has expressed it to me many times: “Scott did it all, and he did it first!”

 Today, racked by arthritis and other infirmities, she is confined much of the time to her home.
 Hence, she is obliged to depend upon others to bring her news of the steadily mounting interest in Joplin and early ragtime.
 Meanwhile, she continues to maintain herself, as she has done through the years, by operating a theatrical boardinghouse.
 A large and spacious brownstone affair, located on upper Manhattan’s West 138th Street, her home has served at one time or another as a residence for a long list of stars and attractions.
 The front parlor and downstairs music room are literally filled to overflowing with autographed photos and other mementoes, some of them decades old.
+“Yes,” Lottie once remarked, even Jelly Roll Morton has boarded here.
+That was back in the 1930’s, though I’d have to check the date; so many celebrities have stayed with me!
+At the time, I don’t think things had been going too well for Jelly, but we always got along because of his respect for my husband.
+I don’t know that Scott and Jelly ever met.
+If they did, it was before my time, but I understand they wrote back and forth.

 “In the early 1900’s, Jelly and another man named Porter King were working on a number of their own.
 Apparently, they got stuck.
 Anyway, they mailed it off to Scott, asking him to help.
 Later, when he completed it, Scott mailed it back, but it never got published until years afterward.
 By then, Scott and Porter King were dead, so Jelly named it after his old friend, calling it King Porter Stomp.

 Having heard this same tale from other sources (who, incidentally, are in a position to confirm it), I am more inclined to accept it.
 Certainly, it would seem to account for a chord progression in King Porter that some people feel sounds very much like one used in Joplin’s Maple Leaf Rag.
 The latter composition preceded the former by a good many years; in fact, Joplin is reported to have played an early version of Maple Leaf in the 1880’s, some years prior to its actual publication.
 At any rate, having myself had occasion to remark upon the fundamental connection between ragtime and Jelly Roll Morton, I asked Lottie whether she had seen the recent Louis Armstrong issue of The Record Changer, in which, Louis credited Joplin with having been the principal source of Jelly Roll’s ideas, adding that Joplin “originated that stuff.
 If you played his music and phrased it right, you were swinging way back there.”
+“Yes, I read it, and that’s just like Louis.
+What a fine man he is!
+And he should know!
+He listened young, just like he said, and he’s King today, like Scott was 50 years ago.
+When he talks, that’s royalty speaking.

 “These days, I feel indebted to a lot of people.
 First of all, there’s S. Brun Campbell.
 He studied with my husband in the 1890’s, and commencing in 1944, he helped things along by writing an article for Esquire.
 Then he started the idea of a Scott Joplin Memorial at Sedalia, Missouri, where Scott took courses in arrangement, advanced harmony, and things like that.
 Recently, I saw a letter from Sedalia; at last, the Chamber of Commerce out there is getting interested in the idea.